Table of Contents

 to be registered using updmap,

-include ../../print/tex-tetex/map.mk
+include ../../print/tex-tetex/map.mk and

-set TEX_MAP_FILES
+set TEX_MAP_FILES and/or

-to the list of all
+TEX_MIXEDMAP_FILES to the list of all

 such font map files.
 Then updmap will